QuantEcon/lecture-python-intro/lectures/cons_smooth.md

 Human or non-financial wealth  at time $0$ is evidently just the present value of the consumer's non-financial income stream $y$.

-Formally it very much resembles the asset price that we computed in this quantecon lecture {doc}`present values <pv>`.
+Formally it very much resembles the asset price that we computed in this QuantEcon lecture {doc}`present values <pv>`.

 Indeed, this is why Milton Friedman called it "human capital".